ardatan/graphql-tools/website/docs/stitch-merging-types.md

 }
 ```

-#### With batching
+### With batching

-One big problem in the example above is that subschemas are being queried for one `User` entity at a time via `userById`.
-These single queries get expensive, especially when resolving lists.
-This can be avoided by setting up array queries for batching:
+A big inefficiency in the example above is that subschemas are queried for one `User` entity at a time via `userById`.
+These single queries get expensive, especially when resolving arrays of objects.
+This inefficiency can be avoided by turning our single-record queries into array queries that facillitate batching:

 ```graphql
 usersByIds(ids: [ID!]!): [User]!
 ```

 Once each service provides an array query, batching may be enabled by adding a `key` method to pick a key from each entity.
-The `args` method then translates the list of keys into query arguments:
+The `args` method then transforms the list of picked keys into query arguments:

 ```js
 const gatewaySchema = stitchSchemas({